 The World Health Organization establishes global standards in regards to a wide range of public health matters.
 By communicating and explaining the health impact of various risks to the public, the organization builds widespread awareness and promotes positive change, policy updates, and proactive defensive measures when necessary.

-The purpose of WHO’s air quality guidelines, in particular, is to provide global guidance on key air pollutants that pose health risks and establish both short and long-term exposure thresholds based on scientific evidence.
+The purpose of the WHO air quality guidelines, in particular, is to provide global guidance on key air pollutants that pose health risks and establish both short and long-term exposure thresholds based on scientific evidence.
 The guidelines serve as clear risk indicators and good practice recommendations for individuals and governments to adhere to for minimizing risk to health.

-The last air quality guidelines were updated in 2005, making this the first update in 16 years (!)
+The last WHO air quality guidelines were updated in 2005, making this the first update in 16 years (!)

 Over this time, more and more evidence highlighting the risk of air pollution to health has surfaced.
 After systematically reviewing the accumulated data, the WHO has adjusted many of its AQGs levels downwards, halving the recommended limits for some of the more dangerous pollutants.